pcafstockf/oag-tools/docs/MediaTypesAndCodeGen.md

 If all properties of schema are (! (object || array)) && (reqMediaTypeSupported):
-Declare type of object | FormData, emit code to covert to FormData and send as multipart/form-data Note that if env is node, the generator will need to ensure f FormData library (e.g. config.libs['form-data']).
+Declare type of object | FormData, emit code to covert to FormData and send as multipart/form-data Note that if env is node, the generator will need to ensure a FormData library (e.g. config.libs['form-data']).

 #### application/octet-stream || (config.recognizedBinaryTypes)